isomerpages/moe-ststephenssch/_st-stephens-school/SSS Donation Page.md

 and Catholic programmes and activities not provided for by Government Grants.
 As a non-revenue generating organisation, we continually need sources of funds to keep these programmes which gives our school its unique identity running.
-Asu such, we need the financial support of the community and your generous support and donations, big or small, is deeply appreciated.</p>
+As such, we need the financial support of the community and your generous support and donations, big or small, is deeply appreciated.</p>
 <p>&nbsp;</p>
 <p>There are many causes within the school that your donations can support,